line-break-attack/line-break-attack.github.io/README.md

 ## Overview

-Letter Sealing claims to provide E2EE for messages and media, ensuring that "no third parties or LINE can decrypt private communications."
+Letter Sealing is [claimed](https://scdn.line-apps.com/stf/linecorp/en/csr/line-encryption-whitepaper-ver2.1.pdf) to provide E2EE for text messages and media streams, ensuring that "_no third parties or LINE Corporation can decrypt private calls and messages_".

-It uses standardized primitives: X25519 for key exchange and AES256-GCM for encryption, supporting confidentiality, partial forward secrecy (TLS only), integrity, and authenticity.
+The company asserts confidentiality, partial forward security (between clients and servers only through TLS), integrity and authenticity.
+LSv2 employs standardized primitives, such as ECDH for static key exchange using X25519, and AES256-GCM for payload encryption.

 ## Threat model